Let’s put some sustainability in your step… and move toward eco friendly and ethical sneaker brands.

 Technically, the only part of these that is not biodegradable is the metal eyelets and plastic tips on the laces (which you can easily cut off).
 Etiko is currently working with RMIT University to determine the exact biodegradability specs of their sneakers.

-Until they know more, they’ll recycle their used sneakers for you!
+Until they know more, they’ll recycle their used sneakers for you through their Take Back Program.

 - Supply chain & labor practices: Etiko sources their organic cotton from Fairtrade farms and mills in India.
 These cotton mills are regularly audited and reuse 50% of their water.
 They also provide all employees with education and skills training opportunities, on-site eye examinations, free transportation, 2 weeks of festival leave, and a 10% annual bonus.
 The sneakers are completed at one of two Fairtrade International factories in Pakistan.